Eileen Ash: Working life and retirement

 Ash was employed by the Civil Service from the age of 18.
 She was seconded to MI6 during World War II, and went on to work with that organisation for eleven years.
 Ash and her husband eventually retired to Norwich.
-She took up golf in later life, only quitting at the age of 98.
+She took up golf in later life, only quitting aged 98.

 Centenarian

-In 2011, Ash became the first female test cricketer to live to 100 years old.
+In 2011, Ash became the first female Test cricketer to live to 100 years old.
 She was made an honorary life member of the Marylebone Cricket Club (MCC) to mark the occasion.
 Writing for the BBC in February 2017, Heather Knight, England's captain, commented:

 I had the absolute privilege of meeting Eileen Ash, the oldest living Test cricketer (male or female) for some filming before I left for Australia, and she is easily one of the most extraordinary ladies I've ever met.
 She's 105, does yoga every week and I've met teenagers who have a lot less energy than she does!
 It was amazing to hear some of her experiences of playing cricket for England, especially the boat trips they used to have to take to play in Australia, and she also took me through her yoga routine.
 My pride, and a number of my muscle groups, are still in tatters after being put to shame by a 105-year-old.

-In July 2017, aged 105, Ash rang the bell at Lord's to signal the start of play at the 2017 Women's World Cup Final, which England won.
+In July 2017, aged 105, Ash rang the bell at Lord's to signal the start of play at the 2017 Women's World Cup Final, which England won against India.
 She rang the bell for five minutes at Lord's in order to commemorate the 80th anniversary of her international debut.
 To mark her 106th birthday, she was taken for a flight in a Tiger Moth.
 In November 2018, she opened a sports hall named in her honour at The Hewett Academy in Norwich.
 In 2019, the MCC unveiled a portrait of her at Lord's.

-In January 2021, at the age of 109, she became one of the oldest people in the UK to receive a COVID-19 vaccine.
+In January 2021, aged 109, she became one of the oldest people in the UK to receive a COVID-19 vaccine.
 Ash celebrated her 110th birthday on 30 October 2021 at the Norwich care home in which she resided.
 She died just under five weeks later, on 3 December 2021.